 Refactoring is something every programmer does, even if she does not known the term refactoring.
-Every refinement of source code that does not alter the program's behavior is a refactoring.
+Every refinement of source code that does not alter the motivation, examples, manual vs automated?, what about refactoring in a very large code base?

+1For and example of a Java profiler, check out VisualVM: http://visualvm.java.net/ program's behavior is a refactoring.
 For small refactorings, such as Extract Method, executing it manually is a manageable task, but is still prone to errors.
 Getting it right the first time is not easy, considering the method signature and all the other aspects of the refactoring that has to be in place.